Auto-Rules

 Merchant Name

-- Contains - Merchant name includes text (e.g., "STARBUCKS")
+- Contains โ name includes the given text (e.g., "STARBUCKS")

 Description

-Useful for transactions where the merchant name isn't clear but the description is.
+Useful for transactions where the merchant name is unclear but the description is informative.

 Amount